 Easy Recipe: Turkey Sloppy Joes w/ homemade sauce (30 minutes)

 Boneless, Skinless Chicken Thighs– $1.83/lb

 Boneless and skinless will mean less work on your end during your prep.
-You can get bone-in chicken thighs and other cuts of chicken much cheaper.
-Thighs cook well in a pan, the crockpot, and oven.
+This is one of the “lesser” cuts that work well in a crockpot.
+You can get bone-in chicken thighs and other cuts of chicken much cheaper. .

 Chicken breasts are good too, but I probably go with these more because they cost less.